-Explore the undulating Jurassic North York Moors in the north-east of the county on the North York Moors Steam Railway, which travels from Pickering (home to a Go Ape treetop adventure course) to Whitby, a historic port and the epitome of the bucket-and-spade British seaside holiday town, with an award-winning sandy beach.
+Explore the undulating Jurassic North York Moors in the north-east of the county on the North York Moors Steam Railway, which travels from Pickering (home to a Go Ape! treetop adventure course) to Whitby, a historic port and the epitome of the bucket-and-spade British seaside holiday town, with an award-winning sandy beach.
 Eating fish and chips on its seafront (Rick Stein claimed the Magpie Café is no less than Britain’s best ‘chippie’) and buying a stick of rock is a must, but there’s more – this is the place from which the explorer Captain Cook set forth, on locally built ships.
 The town also features prominently in Dracula, and there are many sites that its fans can seek out, including the Bram Stoker Memorial Seat, with the views that inspired the author, including the ruined Whitby Abbey, now housing an interactive visitor centre where you can ‘meet’ Stoker.
 Good souvenirs are ammonite fossils (you might be lucky and find one yourself on the shore); other fossils found locally include whole pterodactyl skeletons.
-An indoor attraction for all ages is the Whitby Wizard, a hands-on science centre.

 As well as Whitby, the Yorkshire Coast against the backdrop of the Moors is full of long sandy beaches, pretty bays and historic fishing villages.
 Near Whitby, Robin Hood’s Bay probably doesn’t have any links with the do-gooder – in fact, it’s an old smuggling town with tiny labyrinthine street full of small shops (including a sweet shop), tea-rooms and more.
 Its beaches are another good source of fossils, or you can take donkey rides and dabble in rock-pools.
-The traditional resort of Filey has an award-winning child-friendly beach with rock-pools too, and hosts a yearly Edwardian Festival (in June) with Punch & Judy shows, barrel organs, processions and strawberry teas.
-Scarborough, Britain’s first seaside resort (it was a 17th-century spa town) and still one of its best, is now a favourite amongst surfers, and trendy shops and restaurants are popping up, as well as a new marina.
+The traditional resort of Filey has an award-winning child-friendly beach with rock-pools too, and hosts a yearly summer festival including traditional Punch & Judy shows, barrel organs, processions and strawberry teas.
+Scarborough, Britain’s first seaside resort (it was a 17th-century spa town) and still one of its best, is now a favourite amongst those looking for some surfing action, and trendy shops and restaurants are popping up, as well as a marina.
 Sights range from the town’s ruined medieval castle perched on its headland to the Rotunda Museum, with an exhibition on the creatures who roamed this ‘Dinosaur Coast’ millions of years ago.

 On the other (west) side of the Moors is the very rural Herriot Country, so-called because country vet James Herriot, hero of All Creatures Great and Small, lived here.
 The main attraction in the area is the World of James Herriot, with themed rooms, an interactive vets’ surgery and farm, special kids’ activities and a mock-up TV studio.
 Animal-mad kids will also be thrilled by the Big Sheep & Little Cow Farm Attraction, where they can feed calves and lambs, cuddle goats, give the pig a bath, ride ponies, take a farm quiz and buy home-made ice-cream to take home.
 There’s also the Falcons of Thorp Perrow, a birds-of-prey and mammals centre with flying displays, as well as an arboretum and woodland walks (including fungi hunts and Halloween trails).
 Look out too for the White Horse of Kilburn, a hill figure that was carved into the landscape in 1857.